edward-jazzhands/textual-pyfiglet/README.md

 ### Textual-PyFiglet is a fork of PyFiglet:

    The original PyFiglet has zero dependencies, since it's a full re-write of FIGlet in Python.
-Thus by forking, **Textual-PyFiglet also has zero dependencies** (aside from Textual of course).
+Thus by forking, Textual-PyFiglet also has zero dependencies (aside from Textual of course).
 PyFiglet is bundled inside as a sub-package.

-   I also made sure to preserve the full git history of PyFiglet, as well as its original CLI and demo (see Demo Program below).
+   I made sure to preserve the full git history of PyFiglet, as well as its original CLI and demo (see Demo Program below).

 ### Greatly minimized:

-   The built distribution of the original **PyFiglet is 1.1 MB**.
-That's not enormous by any means, but it's about twice the size of the entire Textual wheel (which is 600 KB)

-   The wheel for **Textual-PyFiglet is 41 KB**.
+   PyFiglet wheel: **1.1 MB**.  -->   Textual-PyFiglet wheel: **41 KB**.

-   99% of the size of PyFiglet is just the massive fonts collection, about 550 in total.
-In the base textual-pyfiglet package I've included only 10 of the most basic and common fonts.
+   99% of the size of PyFiglet is just the massive fonts collection, 519 in total.
+In the base textual-pyfiglet package I've included only 11 of the best minimal fonts.
 I've also made it very easy to download the full collection for those who still want it (use extended fonts install, shown at the top)

 ### Widget easily drops into your Textual app: